assemmohamed662-gif/HR-Performance-Analytics/README.md

 ## 📊 Dashboard Preview
 ![Dashboard Preview](Excel_Dashboard.png)

-## 🎯 Project Objective
+## 🎯 The Story of the Project
-This project transforms raw HR data into actionable business insights.
-By analyzing performance trends, salary distributions, and education impacts across multiple branches (Alexandria, Cairo, Tanta), this tool helps HR management make data-driven decisions.
+The goal of this project was to consolidate scattered HR data and present it in a clear, concise story about branch performance and salary trends.
+I wanted to answer a simple question: *Where is our investment in people showing the best results?*

-## 🛠️ Data Cleaning & Transformation (Power Query)
+## 🛠️ Step-by-Step Transformation
-* **Multi-Source Integration:** Appended all individual data sheets via Power Query to create a single, dynamic HR Master Table.
-* **Data Quality:** Corrected data types and resolved naming inconsistencies across branch locations.
-* **Null Management:** Applied "Fill Down" logic for missing Department fields to ensure 100% data integrity.

-## 🧠 KPI Development & Logic Design
-* **Tenure Tracking:** Calculated Employee Age and HR experience tenure using precise date-diff logic.
+Following a structured ETL process, I prepared the data for analysis:

+1. **Consolidation:** I combined multiple data sources (Tabs) into one "Master Table" using Power Query to ensure a single version of the truth.
+2. **Data Integrity:** I audited the data to fix formatting for dates and percentages, and used "Fill Down" logic to fix missing department names.
+3. **Data Cleaning:** I manually resolved naming inconsistencies in city locations (like Cairo and Alexandria) to ensure the charts didn't show duplicate categories.
+4. **KPI Design:** I built custom logic to calculate:
+   * **Age & Tenure:** Measuring employee experience by years.
-* **Performance Benchmarking:** Aggregated multiple HR performance metrics to establish a baseline for success.
+   * **Performance Benchmarking:** Creating an "Average Total %" to baseline success.
-* **Growth Analytics:** Engineered a "Performance Delta" column to calculate year-over-year growth (%).
+   * **Growth Analysis:** Calculating the "Delta" (the difference) in performance to see who is improving year-over-year.

-## 💡 Key Insights & Recommendations
+## 💡 What the Data Told Me
-* **Top Branch:** Alexandria leads with 47% of salary spend but returns the highest performance growth (16%).
+* **Alexandria is thriving:** While it has the highest salary spend (47%), it also shows the strongest performance growth at 16%.
-* **Education Factor:** Employees with Bachelor's degrees (بكالوريوس) drive the highest performance results.
+* **Education Matters:** There is a clear link between Bachelor's degrees (بكالوريوس) and higher performance scores.
-* **Recommendation:** Investigate the gap in Cairo where higher salaries are not yet reflecting the performance growth seen in other regions.
+* **Opportunity in Cairo:** The data suggests an opportunity to investigate why higher salaries in the Cairo branch haven't yet resulted in the same growth seen in other regions.